Microsoft SQL Server Integration Services

 Microsoft SQL SSIS was first introduced into Microsoft SQL Server package in 2005, and since that time, Microsoft has added to it a number of useful features such as:

-- graphical tools and wizards that allow developers build and debug packages
+- graphical tools and wizards that allow developers to build and debug packages

 - the ability to email different messages